Eliminating Quantization Errors in Classification-Based Sound Source Localization: Weighted adjacent decoding

 \subsection{Connection between WAD and Top-1 decoding}

-From the above formulation, we observe that the Top-1 decoding defined in Eq.~\ref{eq:top1} is essentially a special case of WAD with $i=\{\hat{k}\}$.
-In other words, WAD is an extension of the Top-1 decoding.
-It uses a weighted combination of multiple classes to prevent the quantization error induced by the Top-1 decoding.
-In practice, employing more classes than WAD-3 may result in less robust decoding performance.
-Moreover, using more classes may cause the entire output architecture to resemble regression.
+From the above formulation, we observe that Top-1 decoding defined in Eq.~\ref{eq:top1} is a special case of WAD with $i=\{\hat{k}\}$.
+In other words, WAD extends Top-1 decoding by using a weighted combination of multiple classes to mitigate quantization error.
+In practice, employing more classes than WAD-3 may yield less robust decoding performance.
+Substituting the ULD from Eq.~\ref{eq:uld} into Eq.~\ref{eq:top1}, the quantization error remains the same as one-hot.
+However, substituting the ULD into Eq.~\ref{eq:wad2} or Eq.~\ref{eq:wad3} yields zero quantization error.
+Hence, this integrated output architecture is self-consistent.